wanmingz/ai_factor_barra/README.md

 This is a learning demo, not production Barra:

-- 50-stock subset of the S&P 500 — better than 6 names, but not a full index.
+- 50-stock subset of the S&P 500 — better than 6 names, but not a full index; current list is a survivorship-biased snapshot.
+- `barra_panel.py` aligns `X` and `y` to the same tickers on the chosen WLS day (not all names may have Value factor data).
 - `barra.py` uses static `yfinance` snapshots for Size/Value.
 - `features.py` Value uses a simplified B/P proxy (not quarterly fundamentals forward-filled); `compute_value` calls `yf.Ticker(t).info` once per ticker.
 - Size in the panel uses `ln(price)` as a market-cap proxy.